-This qualification reflects the role of individuals who perform a range of mainly routine tasks using limited practical skills and fundamental operational knowledge in a defined context, working under direct supervision.
+These individuals carry out a range of basic procedural, clerical, administrative or operational tasks that require self-management and technology skills.
+They perform a range of mainly routine tasks using limited practical skills and fundamental operational knowledge in a defined context.
+Individuals in these roles generally work under direct supervision.